bbauska/Anti-Project-2025/README.md

 local levels, where policymakers are better equipped to increase college preparedness within their school districts.”
 [Department of Education, Project 2025, accessed 6/24/24]</p>

-<p>● GEAR UP provides grants to states and partnerships to provide services in high-poverty
+<p>GEAR UP provides grants to states and partnerships to provide services in high-poverty
 middle and high schools, and to provide college scholarships to low-income students.
 “This discretionary grant program is designed to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
 GEAR UP provides six-year or